hmrc/pension-scheme-accounting-for-tax/README.md

 Pensions Scheme Accounting For Tax
 ==================================

-// TOOO: Clarification, what does support the file actually mean here?
+// TOOO: Clarification, is this description correct?
-Back-end microservice to support the file or amend an AFT Return.
+Back-end microservice to support the bulk upload file or amend an AFT Return.

 API
 ---